Intermarkets' Privacy Policy

 48:52 Vance: And there is this political scientist at UT Austin, his name is Mike Lind.
 I don't know if you guys are familiar at all with Michael Lind.
 He's a brilliant, brilliant guy.
 But Mike once told me (laugh) that American history is a constant war between Northern Yankees and Southern Bourbons where whichever side the hillbillies are on wins.
 Right?

 So that's where the term "Southern Bourbons" came from in this video clip.
-Was Mr. Lind right?
+Was Lind right?
 Or not?
 He is a political analyst.

-Was this a serious analysis or just a humorous statement to Vance by Lind?
+Was this a serious analysis or just a humorous statement to J.D.
+Vance by Mike Lind?
 I can't say.
 He does seem to be aware of Southern issues, being the fifth-generation Central Texan and having written a critical, South-related book about Texan George W. Bush.

 It is interesting to me that J.D.
 Vance seems to be talking to a lot of people about political philosophies, political analysis and so forth.
 Michael Lind has some unusual views.
 He has worked for a variety of organizations (left, right and center).
 He doesn't seem particularly sympathetic to slaveholders.